The GPII will combine cloud computing, web, and platform services to make access simpler, more inclusive, available everywhere, and more affordable.

 For the GPII to become a reality users, developers and service providers need an entry point to this inclusive environment.

-- UBIYU: Preferences for every user.
-In UBIYU everything with digital interface auto adapts to what the user needs.
+- AUTOPERSONALIZATION: Preferences for every user.
+In AUTOPERSONALIZATION everything with digital interface auto adapts to what the user needs.

 - DEVELOPER SPACE: the meeting point for all development resources of the “infrastructure” where it is easier to create, market, find and use solutions to help reduce the accessibility gap.